mciepluc/cocotb-coverage/documentation/source/tutorials.rst

     # randomize "x" first, then "y" and "z"
     self.solve_order('x', ['y', 'z'])

-Note that in this particular example, the different randomization order ("y" and "z" before "x") cannot be used, because in case that "y"=0 is picked, first constraint cannot be met.
+Note that in this particular example, the different randomization order ("y" and "z" before "x") cannot be used, because in case that "y = 0" is picked, first constraint cannot be met.

 The same rules as above are valid for distributions.